-10Earlier work by Black and Brainard (2004) finds that import competition narrows the residual gender wage gap more rapidly in relatively concentrated industries, lending support to Becker's (1957) model of discrimination according to which increased market competition reduces employer discrimination in the long run.
-For an overview of the relationship between trade liberalization and gender inequality, see Pieters (2015).

-ferences in the fertility-age profile of men and women and children are central to our biological clock explanation of gender differences.
-By finding the strongest evidence for gender differentials among lower-paid workers, our analysis points to opportunity cost factors more than the demanding work time characteristics of high-powered jobs ('temporal flexibility', Goldin 2014).11 Our analysis complements recent work documenting the importance of parenthood for gender earnings inequality using administrative data from Nordic countries (Angelov, Johansson, and Lindahl 2016, Kleven, Landais, and Sogaard 2018).
-A key difference is that instead of estimating the earnings impact of children, we are interested-in the spirit of Becker (1973)- in the effect of a plausibly exogenous shock on the simultaneous choice of family activities and labor market participation.
+&lt;sup>10Earlier work by Black and Brainard (2004) finds that import competition narrows the residual gender wage gap more rapidly in relatively concentrated industries, lending support to Becker's (1957) model of discrimination accordmicro data on firms and workers, our analysis largely eliminates gender composition differences, such as that women are relatively more likely to be clerks rather than managers.
+As in recent work on the importance of family friendly occupations and firms for gender equality (Bertrand, Goldin, and Katz 2010, Goldin 2014, Goldin and Katz 2016), differences in the fertility-age profile of men and women and children are central to the biological clock explanation of gender differences.
+By finding the strongest evidence for gender differentials among lower-paid workers, our analysis points to opportunity cost factors in addition to the demanding work time characteristics of high-powered jobs ('temporal flexibility', Goldin 2014).
+Our analysis complements recent work documenting the importance of parenthood for gender earnings inequality using administrative data for Nordic countries (Angelov, Johansson, and Lindahl 2016, Kleven, Landais, and Sogaard 2018, respectively).
+One difference is that instead of estimating the impact of parenthood on gender inequality, in the spirit of Becker (1973) we study the effect of a plausibly exogenous shock on the simultaneous choice of family and labor market activities.

 The remainder of the paper is as follows.
-The following section reviews the recent evolution of imports in Denmark and discusses identification of the impact of rising import competition.
+The next section reviews the recent evolution of imports in Denmark and discusses identification of the impact of rising import competition.
 We also introduce the most important recent developments regarding family formation and fertility as well as parental leave in Denmark.
-Section 3 lays out the econometric framework of this paper.
-Section 4 shows that rising import competition has increased marriage and parental leave, as well as fertility for younger women, at the same time it reduced the divorce likelihood of workers.
+Section 3 lays out the econometric framework.
+Section 4 shows that rising import competition has increased marriage and parental leave, as well as fertility for younger women, at the same time that it reduced the divorce likelihood of workers.
 Further, we document the key gender differential by demonstrating that all family impacts are largely due to women.
 Next we establish that increased family activity is the flip side of reduced market work by showing that women experience far higher earnings losses through import competition than men (section 5).
 Turning to the causes of the gender differential, section 6 introduces our biological clock argument and provides evidence on the central importance of children.
 We also discuss a number of other explanations, including initial exposure differences, occupational sorting, as well as the roles of partner income and women's networks.
 Finally, section 7 provides a number of concluding observations.
-The Appendix provides complementary results, including on gender differences in the responses to trade exposure for the entire private-sector labor force, further descriptive evidence, details on a placebo exercise before China entered the WTO, as well as more details on the trade liberalization in textiles through lifting of quotas on China.
+The Appendix provides complementary results, including on gender differences in the response to trade exposure for the entire private-sector labor force, further descriptive evidence, details on a placebo exercise before China entered the WTO, as well as more details on the trade liberalization in textiles.